apache/seatunnel/docs/en/transform/replace.md

 :::tip

-This transform can supported by Spark and Flink,There are slight differences between the two engine configuration items.
+This transform can supported by Spark and Flink.

 :::

-## Options(Spark)
+## Options

 | name           | type   | required | default value |
 | -------------- | ------ | -------- | ------------- |